Everybody wants that elusive “runner’s high” feeling. Of course, sometimes the journey of getting there is less than euphoric.

 - To run faster, strengthen your core.
 Stronger core muscles (especially lower abs) allow runners to tap into more force out on the road.

 Running exercise tips

 - Whether your aim is simply to finish your first proper race or smash your marathon personal best, you need a plan or else you run the risk of not reaching your goal.
-Either find a generic plan on the internet, or ask a qualified running coach for a bespoke one.
+Either find a generic plan on the internet, or ask a qualified personal trainer or running coach for a bespoke one.